 Felton Road farms three properties totaling 32 ha in the Bannockburn sub-region of Central Otago.
+Block 2 is positioned on a gentle east facing slope immediately north of Block 3 on The Elms vineyard and was planted in 1992.
 Meticulous summer management of a single vertical shoot positioned (VSP) canopy ensures even and early fruit maturity.
 Shoot thinning, shoot positioning, leaf plucking, bunch thinning and harvest are all carried out by hand to ensure optimum quality fruit.
 Cover crops are planted between rows to assist in vine balance and to improve soil health and general biodiversity